 Outdoor Research Meteor Mitts* (2004): which have a removable 300wt fleece inner mitt which folds back to let you use your fingers and a durable, waterproof shell.
 Can use the shells without liner when it’s warmer.
 The magnets on the inner mitt detract from overall comfort.
 Many people replace the liners.
 Dries faster than all-in-one handwear.

 Traction Devices* (2020): Gives trail runners and other shoes grip on snow and ice.
-Picked up when we were facing icy trails in Grand Canyon.
+Picked up when we were facing icy trails in Grand Canyon without footwear with sufficient traction.
 Don’t remember the brand and it’s not stamped into the chains.
+When doing a lot of winter trips I would use screw shoes.

-OR Gaiters: (<1988) for keeping snow out of shoes/boots and the lower legs dry.
+OR Gaiters: (<1988) for keeping snow out of shoes/boots and the lower legs most dry.

 Specialized S-works 2019 Roubaix (2021) an endurance bike that smooths out the road making it easy to be confident on less than ideal road surfaces with a responsiveness that approaches the Cervelo R-series.
 A huge improvement from the 2013 version of the Roubaix.
-Fitted with an Infinity Seat (weird looking but the most comfortable seat I have used), 2 water bottle cages, and a small seat bag which holds a pump, inter-tube, bike tool, and 2 tire levers.
-A charger for DI2 which is powered via a micro USB cable gets used every month or so.
+Fitted with an Infinity Seat (weird looking but the most comfortable seat I have used), 2 water bottle cages, and a small seat bag which holds a pump, tubolito, bike tool, and 2 tire levers.
+I have a charger for DI2 which is powered via a micro USB cable gets used every month or so.
+Otherwise it sits in the garage.

 Power Tap P1 Pedals (2015) because I like objective measures.
 No longer made.
 The Garmin Vector 2 pedals use standard Keto cleats, and are lighter.

 Pearl Izumi P.R.O.
-Barrier WxB Cycling Gloves – not shown (2021) Keep hands comfortable on rides when it is cool and maybe wet.
-Cheap thanks to a clearance sale at sierra.com
+Barrier WxB Cycling Gloves (2021) Keep hands comfortable on rides when it is cool and maybe wet.
+Cheap thanks to a clearance sale at sierra.com.
+Likely better gloves but they are getting the job done.

 Giro Air Attack Shield Helmet (2013/2016) provides protection, good ventilation while having a streamlined aerodynamic profile.
 Has snap on optical shield.
 On my second Air Attack helmet due to a crash which broke the helmet but protected my head.
 If you ride a bicycle, wear a helmet!!
 I have been able to walk away from at least two accidents thanks to the protection of a helmet.
 Helmets don’t lead to more injuries due to a false sense of security.
 These days there are helmets which are more aerodynamic than mine, and also cheaper while providing equivalent protection.